denniszhao/Framer-Gulp-Browserify-Boilerplate/README.md

 This repository aims to provide a boilerplate for a Framer prototype using [Gulp](http://gulpjs.com/) and [Browserify](http://browserify.org/) as the build system.

 I wasn't aware of a good solution to be able to develop a relatively large prototype with different components with CoffeeScript like what Gulp and Browserify provide for JavaScript.
-I'm also not a huge fan of CoffeeScript haha.

 `gulp watch` will watch for any changes in `app.js` (and dependencies) and properly build the file into `build.js`.